noigamegun/blog/content/posts/the-chrome-extensions-i-use-why/index.md

 > Automatically find and apply coupon codes when you shop online!

 Honey is the number 1 extension to save you money.
-It supports thousands of sites and it gives ou coupons when checking out.
+It supports thousands of sites and it gives you coupons when checking out.

 ## [LastPass: Free Password Manager](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd)